yesill/ProjectNotingApp/README.md

 # - UNDER DEVELOPMENT -
-# Porject Noting App v0.0 (early development phase)
+# Porject Noting App v0.1
 Project Noting App.
 Manage your project notes that stored on server, access from everywhere.